Tyler-Edwards-E/raging-download/[02]-training/README.md

 # 02 - Training
-## Training a detection model in a Kaggle Notebook
+## Training a detection model in a Kaggle Notebook using YOLOv8

 ### Process
 1. Log into Kaggle and upload the zipped folder from [[01]-prepreoccessing](https://github.com/Tyler-Edwards-E/raging-download/tree/main/%5B01%5D-preprocessing) (`ken-example.zip`)